 - a.
-For FY265: EnsureAddress class sizes at the high school remainto ensure class sizes are closer to recent historical trends, with fewer larger classes, and broader availability of science classes for more students.
-Leverage new K-12 enrollment forecasts to identify where positions can be shifted. - b.
-For FY25: Provide resources (for staffing and space adaptation) to transition to a full-day model, and return BEEP classrooms from Clark Road to the elementary schools and/or high school.
+For FY26: Ensure class sizes at the high school remain closer to recent historical trends, with fewer larger classes, and broader availability of science classes for more students.
+Leverage K-12 enrollment forecasts to identify where positions can be shifted. - b.
+For FYXX: Return World Language as a K-12 program.